 Even if you find yourself alone unexpectedly on a Friday night, don’t freak out.
 Just take a few minutes to create an intention for yourself, which makes being alone less scary.
-Here are a few examples of how to enjoy being alone AKA, “with yourself.”
+Here are a few examples of how to enjoy being alone AKA, “spending time with yourself.”

 One of the best ways to enjoy being alone is to have fun!
 Dance around your bedroom.
 Talk to yourself, laugh at yourself, spend time in nature, or take yourself out on a date.
 Learn to enjoy your own company.

-So you may not actually enjoy being alone when you’re feeling down.
+So you may truly hate being alone, especially when you’re feeling down.
 But you can make the experience a little better by practicing self-compassion.

 What does this mean?
 Treat yourself the way you would treat a friend who is feeling down.
 Speak kindly to yourself.
 Let yourself cry, watch a sappy movie, or get a good night’s sleep.
 Support yourself, even if you’re having a dark moment.